PreciselyData/dis-api-standards/GraphQL.md

 }
 ```

 Why?
-While `TaskState` is perfectly acceptable as a naming convention (PascalCase), it indicates the name of a class definition that returns a payload of data, rather than an enumerated type with known possible values.
+While `TaskState` is perfectly acceptable as a naming convention (PascalCase), it indicates the name of a class definition that returns a payload, rather than an enumerated type with known values.

 The same rule applies to the values of the enumeration.
 While this differs language-to-language (a'la Java vs. TypeScript vs. Rust), using consistent names in GraphQL is desired.
 Names in all caps indicate constant values, just as they might in other structured languages.

-## Graphing Classes
+## Structured Types

 As GraphQL builds a graph of data, your schema should be designed in such a way that the data returned is as a graph, not a top level set of objects.